KashifKhn/c-low-level-toolkit/arraylist/README.md

 ### 10. Document the Code

-- [ ] Add comments explaining each function and its purpose.
-- [ ] Ensure the README includes compilation and usage instructions.
+- [x] Ensure the README includes compilation and usage instructions.

 ### 11. Final Testing and Review

-- [ ] Run the program and verify correct behavior.
+- [x] Run the program and verify correct behavior.
-- [ ] Review for any remaining memory management issues (use `valgrind` to check for memory leaks).
+- [x] Review for any remaining memory management issues (use `valgrind` to check for memory leaks).